 - Hover you cursor over the Regular Expression and click the menu options icon .
 Click Edit Settings.
 In the configuration window, do the following steps:

 - Select Use regular expression to match and replace variables.

 - In the Regular expression field, type Brooksville.

 - In the Replacement variable field, type Greenville.

 - Click Save to close the configuration window.

-- Click the display menu in the upper right corner of the Customer List widget frame, and select Edit Wiring to open the wiring interface.
+- Hover your cursor over the Customer List widget, and click the wiring icon to open the wiring interface.
 Do the following steps:

 - In the Select content to send section, select City as Text.